louismlym/Leaf-Disease-Classification/README.md

 <img src="images/validation_accuracy.png" alt="Validation accuracy"
 	title="Validation accuracy" width="70%" />

+We can see that the model's validation loss and validation accuracy get quite saturated after being trained for 7 epochs.
+It seems like our model fits the training dataset well by not being too underfitted nor overfitted.

-Here is the confusion matrix which show the true label vs. the predicted label:
+To get more sense of how good the model performs on each class, we have built a confusion matrix to see the how many times a label is being predicted as.
+Here is the confusion matrix which true label is on the vertical axis and predicted label is on the horizontal axis:

 <img src="images/confusion_matrix.png" alt="Confusion matrix"
 	title="Confusion matrix" width="90%" />

+Since the model performs very well with 97.62% validation accuracy, we can see high heat along the diagonal of the confusion matrix because the label being predicted is correct.
+Though, there are some classes that are being commonly predicted to some other classes.
+For example, among 410 images of `Corn_(maize)___Cercospora_leaf_spot Gray_leaf_spot`, 45 images were falsely predicted as `Corn_(maize)___Northern_Leaf_Blight`.
+We will discuss about this more in the next section.

-Below are some of the examples of what the model predicts:
+We have provided examples of 30 images that the model predicted:

 <img src="images/prediction_examples.png" alt="Prediction Example"
 	title="Prediction Example" width="95%" />